What Does a Yellow-billed Cuckoo Look Like?

 Once paired, cuckoos survey the surrounding area for a leafy and secluded nest site, five to ten feet off the ground.
 Both help build a loose shell of twigs and stems, lining it with fine grasses.
 Three to five eggs are laid, and both parents share the incubation and feeding of the young.
 The entire process, from egg laying to fledging, takes only 17 days, one of the shortest such periods for any bird species.

-Because the yellow-billed cuckoo commonly sings on humid summer afternoons, the bird’s folk name is rain crow, as it is said to predict a coming rainstorm.
+Because the yellow-billed cuckoo commonly sings on humid summer afternoons, the bird’s folk name is rain crow.
+Some believe that the bird can predict a coming rainstorm.